freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/blocks/learn-how-to-manage-a-conversation/67dd5baa84d2fcc56c09dce3.md

 ### --feedback--

-This refers to a specific stage or part of a process or project.
+Isto se refere a uma etapa ou parte específica de um processo ou projeto.

 # --explanation--

-`To decide` means to choose something after thinking about it.
-For example:
+`To decide` significa escolher algo depois de pensar sobre isso.Por exemplo:

-`We need to decide which tools to use for the project.` – This means choosing the tools after considering the options.
+`We need to decide which tools to use for the project.` – Isso significa escolher as ferramentas após considerar as opções.

-A `phase` refers to one part or step in a larger process.
-For example:
+Uma `phase` refere-se a uma parte ou etapa em um processo maior.Por exemplo:

-`We just finished the testing phase of the software.` – This means the testing step in the development process is complete.
+`We just finished the testing phase of the software.` – Isso significa que a etapa de teste no processo de desenvolvimento está completa.

 # --scene--